Quick answer

 - Don't buy a beginner package from a high-pressure studio without taking one trial class first.
 Some social dance studios push package sales aggressively after the first class.
 Take a single trial class, then decide whether the instructor and floor are right for you before committing to a package.

-- Don't skip on the shoes long-term.
-Street shoes work as a temporary measure, but the right dance shoes make a meaningful difference in how quickly you learn: the right sole lets you pivot and shift weight without fighting the floor.
-Once you know the style and the instructor's preference, shoes are worth buying.
+- Don't skip the dance shoes long-term.
+Street shoes work as a temporary measure, but the right dance shoes make a meaningful difference in how quickly you learn.
+The right sole lets you pivot and shift weight without fighting the floor.
+Once you know the style and the instructor's preference, shoes are worth buying, and that is the moment to read our ballroom and social dance shoe guide, which picks by the floor you will actually dance on and the heel you can actually balance in, brand last, and flags which sellers let you return a pair before the sole is marked.